County of Santa Barbara

 HUMAN RESOURCES DEPARTMENT

-(CEQA) review per CEQA Guidelines Section 15378(b)(4) since the recommended actions
+review per CEQA Guidelines Section 15378(b)(4) since the recommended actions are government

 A-23)